psu13/mutable-hakyll/posts/back-and-forth.md

 convenience of being able to put the focus box on a thing, hit the focus button and then recompose however I want while the camera just stays locked on to the focus spot was just great.
 In most situations this gets you results that are identical to what you used to get by locking focus and recomposing.
-But if the thing in the box moved around at all, the camera would generally hold on to focus like magic.
-I loved this every time I used it.
+But if the thing in the box moves around at all, the camera will generally hold on to focus like magic.
+This is great.

-So I spent a few months happily taking the Nikon and the kit lens (an emminently practical 24-70mm F4 zoom lens) around and plugging away with the focus box.
+So I spent a few months happily taking the Nikon and the kit lens (an eminently practical 24-70mm F4 zoom lens) around and plugging away with the focus box.
 Then I put the camera in a box and barely used it.